schlatterbeck/pgapy/README.rst

 Introduction
 ------------

-PGAPy is a wrapper for PGAPack, the parallel genetic algorithm library (see `PGAPack Readme`_), a powerfull genetic algorithm library by
+PGAPy is a wrapper for PGAPack_, the parallel genetic algorithm library (see `PGAPack Readme`_), a powerfull genetic algorithm library by
 D. Levine, Mathematics and Computer Science Division Argonne National Laboratory.
 The library is written in C. PGAPy wraps this library for use with Python.
-The original PGAPack library is already quite old but is one of the most complete and accurate (and fast, although this is not my major concern when wrapping it to python) genetic algorithm implementations out there with a lot of bells and whistles for
+The original PGAPack_ library is already quite old but is one of the most complete and accurate (and fast, although this is not my major concern when wrapping it to python) genetic algorithm implementations out there with a lot of bells and whistles for